lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V3.00.md

  ```

  By default, gfortran enforces proper alignment of all variables in a COMMON block by padding them as needed.
 On certain platforms this is mandatory, on others it increases performance.
 If a COMMON block is not declared with consistent data types everywhere, this padding can cause trouble, and -fno-align-commons can be used to disable automatic alignment.
 The same form of this option should be used for all files that share a COMMON block.
 To avoid potential alignment issues in COMMON blocks, it is recommended to order objects from largests to smallest.

-This includes Work from summer student Adam Cozzette.
+This includes Work from Andrew Kuprat and summer student Adam Cozzette.

 ###Enhancements:

+- **filterkd** - new filter command uses kd-tree for filter.
+Uses reverseform.f

 - *anothermatbld3d.c* added several functions for computing the hybrid point of a control volume: tetisOnBoundary, intersectSegmentWithFace, getHybridPoint
 - added helper functions for computing dot products and distances.